nlnwa/gowarc/README.md

 # go-warc

-A tool for handling everything warc written, in go
+A tool for handling everything warc, written in go.

 # Requirements